We work in partnership with many organisations to prevent criminal activity in our communities.

-The following priorities were identified for 2016/17:
+The following priorities were identified for 2019/20:

-- Encourage the reporting of domestic abuse incidents
+- Tackling domestic abuse

 Community safety grants

-If you have an interesting or innovative idea about how crime, disorder or antisocial behaviour could be tackled in the Lewes District you may be eligible to apply for a grant from the Lewes District Community Safety Partnership.
+If you have an interesting or innovative idea about how crime, disorder or antisocial behaviour could be tackled in the Lewes District you may be eligible to apply for a grant from the Eastbourne and Lewes District Community Safety Partnership.

 Prevent is a key part of the Government's counter terrorism strategy.
 It aims to divert vulnerable people away from supporting or being drawn into terrorist activity.